andreea-lipan/tab-notes-firefox-extension/README.md

     "96": "icons/icons-96.png"
 }
 ```
-These contain metadata for the extension.
+This contains metadata for the extension.
 Icons and description are optional but you should use them.
 They show up in the Add-ons Manager and make your extension looks more fancy.

 ```
 "content_scripts": [